eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 + Collaborate with engineering and product teams to design, develop, and publish software supporting a highly available, fault-tolerant SaaS platform
 + skill set:
+	- Forward Deployed Software Engineer
+	- Lamini AI is at the forefront of bringing LLMs to production.
+We are on a mission to help every company unlock the power of generative AI, by putting their own data to work.
+Our team is made up of highly experienced ML engineers and tech industry veterans and we’re backed by leading computing and technology companies.
+	- We are looking for experienced software engineers eager to work directly with clients and build solutions tailored to their unique environments.
+This role requires a unique mix of technical skills, an entrepreneurial mindset, and product intuition.
+For engineers who seek to be customer-facing without sacrificing the technical components of an engineering role, this is your dream job!
+	- Customer Success:
+		* Quickly onboard and orient to new codebases and systems
+		* Provide timely, high-quality technical support in responding to customer inquiries
+		* Diagnose and debug customer problems across software, integrations, and infrastructure
+		* Build strong customer relationships and promote retention and expansion
+	- Solution Champion:
+		* Design and configure software solutions to meet customer requirements
+		* Work closely with client teams to refine requirements and architectures
+	- Knowledge Sharing:
+		* Create technical guides, help docs, and instructional videos for self-service education
+		* Deliver product training and demos to new and existing customers
+		* Serve as a subject matter expert on capabilities, use cases, and best practices
+	- Feedback Advocate:
+		* Advocate customer needs and provide feedback to enhance product experiences
+	- 5+ years enabling customers in a SaaS or tech environment
+	- Entrepreneurial mindset and startup experience are highly valued.
+Such as having been a founder or technical leader at an early-stage company
+	- Proven experience as a software engineer with a strong track record of designing and delivering complex software systems
+	- Ability to quickly learn and master new technologies
+	- Comfortable with startup chaos, complexity, and rapid iteration
+	- Excellent written and verbal communication and customer-handling skills
+	- Customer-centric mindset with a passion for enablement
++ skill set:
 	- Cloud SaaS Architect – Italy
 	- Layout roadmap, design, plan, and implement scalable information technology solutions that meet current and future business needs together with the Platform Engineering Director
 	- Build resilient system implementations to ensure information security, stability and availability of business applications